Fra-Sala/IMEX-RB/README.md

 ## Acknowledgments

-This work was supported by the Swiss National Science Foundation (grant agreement No 200021 197021, “Data-driven approximation of hemodynamics by combined reduced order modeling and deep neural networks”) and conducted at EPFL.
+SD and RT would like to thank the \textit{Swiss National Science Foundation} (grant agreement No 200021\_197021, ``Data--driven approximation of hemodynamics by combined reduced order modeling and deep neural networks'').
+Moreover, this work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
+EPFL, Lausanne, July 2025.